langchain-ai/langgraphjs/docs/docs/tutorials/first-agent/4-human-in-the-loop.md

 console.log("Agent: ", output.messages[output.messages.length - 1]);
 ```

 Now when the agent wants to use a tool, we can see the full request.
-Try it out by running `npx tsx chatbot.ts`.
+Try it out by running `npx tsx chatloop.ts`.
 Your result should look something like this:

 ```
 User: I'm learning LangGraph.
 Could you do some research on it for me?